Apaq/appkit-site/src/docs/introduction/why-appkit.md

 ---
-title: AppKit - An App Framework for Web Components
+title: AppKit - Makes Web Components integrate like Apps
 description: AppKit lays the groundwork for integrating web components as apps in your ui
 url: /docs/introduction
 contributors:
   - michaelkrog
 ---

-# AppKit: An App Framework Web Components
+# AppKit: Makes Web Components integrate like Apps

-AppKit is a framework that defines a standard for communication between Web Components (more specifically, Custom Elements) and allows for deep integration in your Web UI.
+AppKit is a library that defines a standard for communication between Web Components (more specifically, Custom Elements) and allows for deep integration in your Web UI.
 AppKit combines the best concepts of Mobile Apps with Web Components into a simple tiny framework-agnostic library.

 AppKit takes features such as